 - neurological disease — head tilt, unsteadiness, weakness of the hind legs, neck spasm and urinary incontinence

 Other causes of head tilt and neurological disease in rabbits should be ruled out, such as spinal trauma, inherited congenital abnormalities (splay leg), abscesses, middle ear infections, listeria infection, toxoplasma infection and lead toxicity.

-In affected rabbits the inflammation and release of spores results in clinical signs, particularly affecting the target organs (brain, spinal cord and kidney).
+In affected rabbits, the inflammation and release of spores result in clinical signs, particularly affecting the target organs (brain, spinal cord and kidney).

 Treatment is aimed at reducing inflammation, using anti-inflammatory drugs such as steroids and killing the parasite.
 Treatment generally involves anti-inflammatory medication together with an anti-parasiticide (Panacur) which is taken daily for 28 days.